x04/ShulkerBoxTooltip/README.md

 }
 ```

-On Forge, register your plugin by adding an extension point in your mod's initialization code:
+On Forge and NeoForge, register your plugin by adding an extension point in your mod's initialization code:
 ```java
 ModLoadingContext.get().registerExtensionPoint(ShulkerBoxTooltipPlugin.class,
     () -> new ShulkerBoxTooltipPlugin(MyModShulkerBoxTooltipPlugin::new));